maggick/maggick.github.io/about/personnal_security.md

 using 256 bit key and protected by password and optional "key file".
 You can also generate your passwords with a lot of criteria.

-## SSH / Openssh

-I use [ssh](http://en.wikipedia.org/wiki/Secure_Shell) to get connected from my computers to my servers from all over the world.
-This service is really useful but when I consult my connexions logs I see a lot of attempt over ssh using wrong login.
-That is why I choose to:

-* authorize ssh connexion using public key authentication,
-* change from the 22 standard port,
-* let only a non root user login and this user only

 ## Openvpn

 [Openvpn](http://en.wikipedia.org/wiki/Openvpn) aim to get create a virtual